Notice of Pre-AIA or AIA Status

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Regarding claim 5, KR2013 teaches all features of claim 1, as described above.
 Fig. 6 of KR2013 does not explicitly teach two rows of alternating first and second battery sets.
-However, Fig. 2 depicts a battery pack of KR2013 wherein battery sets (battery modules) are present in two rows.
-Therefore, since KR2013 teaches that having two rows of battery sets is a known and suitable battery module configuration for their invention, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to form the battery pack of KR2013 that has alternating first and second battery sets to have two rows of alternating first and second battery sets in order to obtain a battery pack suitable for a desired battery application, thus resulting in a second surface of the first outer surfaces of the first row and a second surface of the second outer surfaces of the second row being disposed adjacent to each other.
+However, Fig. 2 depicts a battery pack of KR2013 wherein battery sets (battery modules) are present in two rows and the largest outer surfaces of modules are in contact with each other.
+Therefore, since KR2013 teaches that having two rows of battery sets and having the largest outer surface of modules in contact with each other is a known and suitable battery module configuration for their invention, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to form the battery pack of KR2013 that has alternating first and second battery sets to have two rows of alternating first and second battery sets, wherein the modules are stacked in such a way that the largest outer surfaces are in contact, in order to obtain a battery pack suitable for a desired battery application, thus resulting in the battery pack including a first row and a second row in which the plurality of first battery sets and the plurality of second battery sets are alternately arranged in a first direction such that largest surfaces of outer surfaces of the first module case and the second module case are in contact with each other and the first row and the second row being disposed adjacent to each other in a second direction orthogonal to the first direction.

-Additionally, when battery sets are alternately arranged in two rows, there is a reasonable basis to conclude that both of the above mentioned limitations of claims 6 and 7 be met since “adjacent to each other” only requires a portion of the surface to be adjacent and does not require direct contact or limit to a specific amount of the surface being “adjacent”.
+Additionally, when battery sets are alternately arranged in two rows, there is a reasonable basis to conclude that both of the above mentioned limitations of claim 1 be met since “adjacent to each other” only requires a portion of the surface to be adjacent and does not require direct contact or limit to a specific amount of the surface being “adjacent”.

 Regarding claim 10, KR2013 teaches all features of claim 1, as described above.
 KR2013 Fig. 6 does not expressly teach the battery sets (modules) in direct contact without intervening structures, since the purpose of Fig. 6 is to depict electrical connections (pg.
 6 description of Fig. 6, “schematic diagram showing the electrical connection) between the alternatively arranged battery sets (battery modules).